 There are no guarantees with silicone - it is almost impossible to remove.
+If the silicone has migrated into the wood through cracks in the old finish, you may not be able to get it all removed.
 Unfortunately, silicone contaminants, often from dusting sprays, do not become apparent until a new finish is applied and generally cannot be removed from the surface, only moved around and possibly sealed - a bane of the refinishing industry.

 You need to power clean the existing finish and put on some type of barrier coat: